Take a good look at the new Buick LaCrosse and you’ll pretty much get the whole story without ever stepping inside.

-With that in mind, its probably safe to say the folks at Buick have succeeded.
+With that in mind, it is probably safe to say the folks at Buick have succeeded.

 Typical Buick customers certainly the ones I actually know require ease of driving and parking, a certain amount of upscale amenities and a quiet, comfortable and relaxing experience.
 The LaCrosse offers all of that.